ivan-guerra/colorbot/README.md

 - `count`: The number of repetitions you want, by default is `1` and can be ommited in the json.

 Checkout the [scripts/](scripts/) directory for example scripts.
-Note, this utility is meant to be used in conjunction with the RuneLite plugins Inventory Tags, NPC Indicators, Object Markers, and Menu Entry Swapper.
-Checkout this [blog post][2] for more information.
+Note, this utility is meant to be used in conjunction with the RuneLite plugins like:<br>
+- Inventory Tags
+- Bank Highlighter
+- NPC Indicators
+- Object Markers
+- Menu Entry Swapper
+- Canvas or Brush Markers can be helpful

+Checkout this
+[blog post][2] for more information.

 [1]: https://www.semicomplete.com/projects/xdotool/